jcatlos/json4j/README.md

 for interacting with JSON and then about ways to serialize and deserialize JSON.

+The JavaDoc is generated in the `doc/` folder.

 ## Type representation
 This section talks about the usage of the classes implemented for working with JSON.